Last updated on May 29th, 2018

 Friday – Saturday 9 a.m. – 8 p.m

-Tickets are $12.95 for ages 1-101.
-The Third Sunday of the Month is always free thanks to Target.
+Tickets are normally $12.95 for ages 1-101.
+But the Third Sunday of the Month is always free thanks to Target.
+Make sure to get there early because it will be crazy there.
+But it still one of the best free museums in Saint Paul.

-*Thanks to the Minnesota Children’s Museum for providing admission and the tickets for the giveaway.
+*Thanks to the Minnesota Children’s Museum for providing admission.